gp70/example/README.md

 ### Usage

-Run 'app.py,' then put "localhost:5000" into the address bar of a browser
+Run 'app.py' by installing Flask (flask.pocoo.org) and typing "FLASK_APP=app.py flask run" into the terminal, then put "localhost:5000" into the address bar of a browser.

 ### Structure
 * Flask